-- To create and present sophisticated and uncompromising theatre for, with and by young people that provokes, challenges and inspires.
+- To commission, develop, produce and present theatre for young people that empowers, educates and inspires.

-- To nurture our audience’s appreciation of the arts and each other through community and education based programs.
+- To nurture our audience’s appreciation of the arts and each other through accessible community and education programs.

-Our work is driven by a belief that young people deserve truth not diversion, that they have a cultural right to meaningful content and compelling, relevant theatre.
-We view our audience as thinking, feeling, complex individuals, not a market, not just future audiences but our present audience that needs and demands theatre that engages all their faculties and feelings.
+Our work is driven by a belief that young people deserve truth not diversion – that they have a right to meaningful cultural content and experiences.
+We view our audience as thinking, feeling, complex individuals – not a market and not future audiences, but our present audience of emerging citizens that demands relevant theatre that engages all their faculties, feelings and intellect.

 History of Theatre Direct

-Founded by playwright David Craig 1976, Theatre Direct has produced over 85 production many of which toured schools and theatres extensively.
-The company has received numerous nominations and garnered 6 Dora Mavor Moore Awards, 10 Chalmers Canadian Play Awards as well as the Canada Council Theatre for Young Audiences Prize.
+Founded by playwright David Craig 1976, Theatre Direct has produced over 85 productions, many of which toured schools and theatres extensively.
+The company has received numerous nominations and garnered 9 Dora Mavor Moore Awards, 10 Chalmers Canadian Play Awards as well as the Canada Council Theatre for Young Audiences Prize.

 Milestone productions between 1980 and 1990 include Thin Ice by Banuta Rubess and Beverly Cooper, Getting Wrecked by Tom Walmsley, The General by Robert Morgan and Flesh and Blood by Colin Thomas, one of the first plays dealing with HIV/AIDS.

 Theatre Direct is an active member of Professional Association of Canadian Theatres (PACT), Theatre Ontario, Toronto Alliance for the Performing Arts (TAPA), Performing Arts Organization Network for Education (PAONE), and Council Of Drama/Dance in Education (CODE).
-We participate in these organizations’ various initiatives and committees such as the cultural diversity committees of PACT, the eligibility committee of TAPA and the youth training committee of Theatre Ontario.
+We participate in these organizations’ various initiatives and committees, such as the diversity committee of PACT, the eligibility committee of TAPA and the youth training committee of Theatre Ontario.

 |And by the way, Miss…||Binti’s Journey|